mrtwnklr-archive/rpi-base-box/LESSONS_LEARNED.md

 # Lessons learned

 - Qemu machine type versatilepb does not support docker (in combination with specialized raspbian kernel and dtb)
-- Qemu machine type raspi2 does
+- Qemu machine type raspi2 does, but lacks support for network